-- 1.3.1 (Insert local authority name) is fully committed to enabling applicants to play a more active role in choosing where they live, whilst continuing to house those in the greatest need in (insert local authority name). - 1.3.2 The Home-Link scheme enables applicants from (insert local authority name) to have access to a percentage of available homes from all the partner organisations across Cambridgeshire and West Suffolk.
+- 1.3.1 The Council is fully committed to enabling applicants to play a more active role in choosing where they live, whilst continuing to house those in the greatest need in the Council. - 1.3.2 The Home-Link scheme enables applicants from the Council's area to have access to a percentage of available homes from all the partner organisations across Cambridgeshire and West Suffolk.